×

 What is a typical expat home or apartment like in Malahide?

 "Expat homes or apartments in Malahide, are typically spacious and well-furnished, often featuring a blend of modern and traditional Irish design elements.
 They are usually located in safe, quiet neighborhoods, often close to local amenities such as shops, restaurants, and public transportation.
 Many homes have a garden or a small yard, providing a private outdoor space.
 Inside, the homes often have multiple bedrooms, a fully equipped kitchen, a comfortable living area, and sometimes even a home office space.
 Some apartments or homes may offer scenic views of the surrounding area, which can include the sea, the local marina, or Malahide Castle.
-Many expats choose to live in Malahide due to its charming village feel, its proximity to Dublin, and its welcoming community," said one expat who made the move to Malahide.
+Many expats choose to live in Malahide due to its charming village feel, its proximity to Dublin, and its welcoming community," wrote one member in Malahide.

 What is the average cost of housing in Malahide?